robertsonics/Tsunami-Arduino-Serial-Library/README.md

 **tsunami.getNumTracks()** - Returns number of tracks on Tsunami's microSD card This function requires bi-directional communication with Tsunami.

+**tsunami.setReporting(bool enable)** - this function enables (TRUE) or disables (FALSE) track reporting.
+When enabled, the Tsunami will send a message whenever a track starts or ends, specifying the track number.
+Provided you call update() periodically, the library will use these messages to maintain status of all tracks, allowing you to query if particular tracks are playing or not.

+**tsunami.update()** - this function should be called periodically when reporting is enabled.
+Doing so will process any incoming serial messages and keep the track status up to date.

+**tsunami.isTrackPlaying(int trk)** - If reporting has been enabled, this function can be used to determine if a particular track is currently playing.

+**tsunami.flush()** - This function clears Tsunami's communication buffer and resets the local track status info.

 **tsunami.masterGain(int out, int gain)** - this function immediately sets the gain of the specific stereo output to the specified value.
 The range for gain is -70 to +4.
 If audio is playing, you will hear the result immediately.
 If audio is not playing,